ESPN Celebrates Variation Of Athletic Bodies In Final Print Edition Of Its Magazine

 On where the idea for The Body Issue came from

 There were some conversations that came actually out of the action sports and X Games world, where some of the athletes had done an art project where they took nude photos.
 And they are actually very beautiful.
-I mean, you started to get a sense that body types were very different depending on sport.
+I mean, you started to get a sense that body types were very different depending on the sport.

 Then there was sort of perpetual conversation around training and fitness.
 And, you know, body has never actually gone so explicitly into that space.
 But this felt like a way for us to begin to talk about what do athletes do in order to make their bodies into the machines that they are?